 The Phases of a Project

-There are many different models for the phases a project goes through during its life cycle.
-One model captures the all-too-frequent nature of projects that are not managed well; this is shown in Figure 1-2.
+There are many different models for the phases a project goes through during its life-cycle.
+One of these captures the all-too-frequent nature of projects that are not managed well, and is shown in Figure 1-2.